AutoViML/pandas_dq/README.md

 The new `pandas_dq` library in Python is a great addition to the `pandas` ecosystem.
 It provides a set of tools for data quality assessment, which can be used to identify and address potential problems with data sets.
 This can help to improve the quality of data analysis and ensure that results are reliable.

 The `pandas_dq` library is still under development, but it already includes a number of useful features.
 These include:
-- Data profiling: This allows you to get an overview of the data, including features, their data types, their values, and distribution.
+- <b>Data profiling</b>: pandas_dq displays a report either in-line or in HTML to give you a quick overview of your data, including its features, feature types, their null and unique value percentages, their maximum and minimum values.
-- Data cleaning: This allows you to identify and remove errors and inconsistencies in the data.
+- <b>Data cleaning</b>: pandas_dq allows you to quickly identify and remove data quality issues and inconsistencies in your data set.
-- Data imputation: This allows you to fill in missing values in the data.
+- <b>Data imputation</b>: pandas_dq allows you to fill missing values with your own choice of values for each feature in your data.
+For example, you can have one default for `age` feature and another for `income` feature.
-- Data transformation: This allows you to transform skewed features into a more normal-like distribution.
+- <b>Data transformation</b>: pandas_dq allows you to transform skewed features into a more normal-like distribution.

 The `pandas_dq` library is a valuable tool for anyone who works with data.
 It can help you to improve the quality of your data analysis and ensure that your results are reliable.